How to make all plugin features work by setting up webhooks.

 Switch to live mode

-You can test your webhooks setup by sending a webhook event to the plugin.
+You can test your webhook setup by sending a test webhook event to the plugin.

 Follow these steps: